“On a single day in 1944, Des Nolan famously caught 130 kerosene tins of whitebait single-handed in the Waiatoto River.”

-It wasn’t until the 6th November 1965 that the road joining Haast and Ross were finally joined at Knights Point by roading crews working from both the north and south.
+It wasn’t until the 6th November 1965 that the road between Haast and Ross were finally joined at Knights Point by roading crews working from both the north and south.
 Up until then a lot of whitebait was flown out by fixed-wing aircraft to Hokitika.
 It would be kept fresh by placing the live whitebait into holding boxes in the river until the aircraft was ready to leave.
 Flying out the catch.

 By the 1930s whitebait was being canned at Karamea, Westport, Greymouth, and Hokitika.
 The Nolans were early settlers who lived at Okuru.
 There is even a Nolans Road at Okuru today.
 The Nolans opened their canning operation in an old cheese factory at Okuru in 1928.
 In a good season, they could can 40 tonnes (40,000 kg) of whitebait.
 Their best year was 1944 when they canned 60 tonnes (60,000kg).
 There was so much whitebait around that year that huge amounts were wasted and had to be dumped.
 Most of the canned whitebait was exported to Australia.
 Before the introduction of freezers and freezer trucks around 1950, there was just no other way than canning to prevent freshly caught whitebait from spoiling.

 Many of the whitebaiters who fish these hallowed rivers aren’t locals.
 Some travel from Southland, Otago, and Canterbury.
 Others must travel even greater distances to make their annual pilgrimage, so strong is their drive to return.
-The one thing they all share is the need make it to the “Coast” in good time to get their stands ready for opening day on the 1st of September.
+The one thing they all share is the need to make it to the “Coast” in good time to get their stands ready for opening day on the 1st of September.
 The season on the Coast ends on 14 November.
 The West Coast regulations allow for stands to be set up two weeks before the season starts, and two weeks for them to be removed once the season ends.